Here are some examples I’ve come across where braces help get a laugh.

 After crashing their plane in the middle of the Sahara desert, Tintin and Captain Haddock set off to find civilization.
 The beating sun causes them to strip their layers of clothing, with Haddock revealing that he is wearing a pair of Y-back braces.

 But it’s futile.
 The rear brace buttons pop off, Haddock tumbles over, and Snowy receives the full impact of the snapped braces in his face.
 Ouch!
-Now Haddock has to wander through the desert with pants that sag down.
+Now Haddock has to wander through the desert with sagging pants.

 Laurel and Hardy in "Bacon Grabbers"